apple101012/hopperfocus/README.md

 ---

-## 🎯 The Solution: ChronoCharm's 3 Core Powers
+## 🎯 The Solution: HopperFocus's 3 Core Powers

 ### 1. ⏰ **The Time Turner Timeline** (Combats Time Blindness)

-Instead of a traditional 30-day calendar grid, ChronoCharm visualizes time as a **shrinking horizontal progress bar**.
+Instead of a traditional 30-day calendar grid, HopperFocus visualizes time as a **shrinking horizontal progress bar**.

 **How it works:**
 - You input the **Final Deadline** for your massive project